facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/howtos/fetch-user-data.md

 The Facebook SDK for .NET includes methods to access the [Graph API User](https://developers.facebook.com/docs/reference/api/user/) object.
 It also supports strongly-typed access to common _User_ properties.

-The _Request_ class method _executeMeRequestAsync()_ can be used to initiate a Graph API call for user data.
-This is essentially a call to the _/me_ Graph API endpoint.
+The _LoginButton_ class event _UserInfoChanged_ can be used to obtain the user data from a Graph API call.
+When you log in, the control creates a call to the _/me_ Graph API endpoint.
 The permissions in the _access_token_ that are sent with the API call control the returned data (ex: if no access token is provided, only public info will be returned).
 See the [User doc](https://developers.facebook.com/docs/reference/api/user/) for more details on _User_ properties and permissions.

-The _executeMeRequestAsync()_ method takes in a _Request.GraphUserCallback_ callback parameter.
-The callback's _onCompleted()_ method is called when the request completes.
-If the API call is successful, a _GraphUser_ object is passed in to the _onCompleted()_ method that provides typed access to the following _User_ fields: _id, name, first_name, middle_name, ast_name, link, username, birthday and location_.
-You have access to other user properties with the _getProperty()_ method on the result data.
-You can also extend the _GraphUser_ interface to get typed access to user properties that are not part of the default list.
+If the API call is successful, a _GraphUser_ object is passed in to the _UserInfoChanged_ event handler method that provides typed access to the following _User_ fields: _id, name, first_name, middle_name, last_name, link, username, birthday, location and picture_.
+You have access to other user properties using an _index_ on the result data.

 This doc outlines how to use the SDK to request user data and retrieve user details for fields available via typed access and non-typed access.
-You'll also learn how to extend the _GraphUser_ interface and how to use the _GraphObjectList_ interface to help fetch graph objects that are returned in an array.

 This document walks through the following: